neektza/nikicajokic.me/_posts/2016-02-21-celluloid_internals_proxy_and_call_objects.md

 ## Performance considerations of Inter-actor message protocol

-_Proxies_ and _calls_ are the foundation of what Celluloid calls inter-actor message protocol.
+_Proxies_ and _calls_ are the foundations of what Celluloid calls inter-actor message protocol.
 Once (partially) broken down, we can see that the basis of that protocol is Ruby's `method_missing` extreme late-binding facility.

 [Many](http://technology.customink.com/blog/2012/06/18/profiling-openstruct-eager-loading-method-missing-and-lazy-loading/) [words](http://franck.verrot.fr/blog/2015/07/12/benchmarking-ruby-method-missing-and-define-method/) have already been written about performance implications of Ruby's `method_missing`.
 Even without considering `method_missing` penalties, Celluloid wraps many things onto every method call increasing memory usage significantly.